 In order to use Messages, you need to have a unique and unregistered Mac serial number.
 If your Mac is genuine Apple hardware, this won’t be an issue at all.
 It’s when you start working with Hackintosh systems – ersatz Macs built from off-the-shelf parts and a modified version of macOS – that you start running into problems.

 In many cases, however, you can generate a valid and unused serial number.
 There are many of them out there: there are far, far more valid serial numbers than there ever will be Macs of a given generation.
 Getting that going requires a thorough-going spoof of a real Mac: the full process is far outside the scope of this post.
-However, you can find a good guide on tonymacx86 or Hackintosher, depending on your preferred methodology, as well as a more recently updated MacObserver post.
+However, you can find a good guide on Hackintosher.

 It’s not easy to fix Messages on macOS.
 There’s a lot going on within the app that cannot be touched by the user, and there’s a lot that relies on Apple’s own servers.
-If you continue to encounter problems with Messages on macOS, you may want to reach out to Apple’s tech support to see if they can offer you a more detailed fix.
+If you continue to encounter problems with Messages not working on your Mac, you may want to reach out to Apple’s tech support to see if they can offer you a more detailed fix.